Translation style guide

 We use the formal form of address, which is always polite and appropriate for all visitors.

-Using the formal address allows us to avoid sounding unofficial or offensive, and works regardless of the visitor’s age and gender.
+Using the formal address allows us to avoid sounding unofficial or offensive and works regardless of the reader’s age and gender.

-Most Indo-European and Afro-Asiatic languages use gender-specific second-person personal pronouns, which distinguish between male and female.
-When addressing the user or using possessive pronouns, we can avoid assuming the visitor’s gender, as the formal form of address is generally applicable and consistent, regardless of how they identify.
+Most Indo-European and Afro-Asiatic languages use gender-specific second-person personal pronouns, distinguishing between males and females.
+When addressing the user or using possessive pronouns, we can avoid assuming the reader’s gender, as the formal address is generally applicable and consistent, regardless of how they identify.

 Our goal is to make content on the website understandable to as many people as possible.

-In most cases, this can be easily achieved by using short and simple words that are easily understandable.
-If there are multiple possible translations for a certain word in your language with the same meaning, the best option is most often the shortest word that clearly reflects the meaning.
+In most cases, contributors can achieve this result by using short and simple words that are easily understandable.
+If multiple possible translations exist for a word in your language with the same meaning, the best option is often the shortest word reflecting the meaning.

 Writing system